allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

     alert(arr[1].name); // Mary
     alert(arr[2].name); // Pete
     ```
-1. First approach. `.sort()` method returns a new sorted `Array`.
+1. Attemptive solution. `.sort()` method returns a new sorted `Array`.
 Note that `.sort()` takes a function that check adjacent elements of a given `Array` and sort the elements in ascending/descending orders according to the relationship between 2 compared elements.
     ```js
     function sortByAge(users) {
         users.sort(function(a, b){